Global Entry Program

 9. Mandatory disclosure of biometric data in the U.S.A.

-Once you register on the CBP website you have 120 days to make an appointment with the U.S. authorities.
+Once you register on the CBP website you must make an appointment with the U.S. authorities (recommended: 30 days).
 If you do not arrange an appointment within 120 days, your participation in the program expires.

 On next entering the U.S.A. you will be required to submit your biometric data at the U.S. airport of entry.
 This means that your photograph and your fingerprints will be taken.
 This procedure is only conducted on first-time entry to the country.

 10. Entering the U.S. as a Global Entry Program traveler

 As a Global Entry Program traveler you can enter the U.S. using one of the automatic kiosks.
 Participation in the program is valid for five years and expires five years after your next birthday.

 Global Entry travel expedites entry to the U.S.A. but is not a substitute for a U.S. visa or ESTA travel authorisation.